akiyamaSM/voyager-blog/README.md

 - Add the following to your composer.json file
     - Run `composer require clevyr/voyager-blog`
-    - Run `php artisan voyagerblog:install`
+    - Run `php artisan voyager-blog:install`

 - Add the following to your voyager.php configuration file